Skip to content

 Jenny from Parramatta: The Skeptical Convert

-Jenny was skeptical when I suggested she could clean her own AC coils.
+Jenny was highly skeptical when I suggested she could clean her own AC coils.
 "I'm not exactly handy," she told me.
-But after her system struggled through last summer and she received a $580 electricity bill, she was willing to try anything.
+But after her system struggled terribly through last summer and she received an eye-watering $580 electricity bill, she was willing to try anything.

 Her next electricity bill was $120 lower, and the system now cools her flat in about half the time it took before.